What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 When do I need to set my DVR for?

-The Olympics start on July 23 with the opening ceremonies expected to begin at 4 a.m.
-PT (7 a.m.
-ET).
+The Olympics started on July 23 with the opening ceremonies.
 The final day of the competition, as well as the closing ceremonies, will take place on Aug.
 8.

-The first matches of the competition will actually begin three days before the opening ceremony on July 20 (July 21 in Japan).
+The first matches of the competition actually began three days before the opening ceremony on July 20 (July 21 in Japan).

 Read more: How to watch the Tokyo Olympics